rmari/homer/README.md

 <h2> Installation </h2>

-Homer needs a Python 2.7 interpreter and the numpy, pandas and PySide packages.
+Homer needs a Python 2.7 interpreter and the numpy and PySide packages.

 You can run Homer as follows: